Is Debt Consolidation a Scam?

 What is Debt Consolidation?

-At its very core, debt consolidation is the process of grouping a number of mutually exclusive debts into one catch-all figure.
+At its very core, debt consolidation is the process of grouping a number of mutually-exclusive debts into one catch-all figure.
 If you owe $1,000 each on three different credit cards, for example, your new consolidated debt would be a single balance of $3,000.
 You're not eliminating your debt, you're simply combining it.
 Debt management plans often boast reduced interest rates, too, which tends to make them even more attractive to those who are finding it difficult to make multiple monthly payments.
 Keep in mind that with debt consolidation, there is no guarantee your interest rate will be lower.
 The rate might even increase over time.